-After reading this articles, you’ll be armed with all of my favorite Universal Orlando tips that you need for an amazing tip!
+After reading this article, you’ll be armed with all of my favorite Universal Orlando tips that you need for an amazing trip!
 I’ll cover everything starting with considerations as you book your trip to Universal Studios Florida to how to save money and maximize your experience in the park.

 Where to Stay at Universal Orlando – Tips to Decide